-Registration is now open for our Spring 2014 Montana Master Naturalist Certification Course!
+Registration is now open for our Summer 2014 Montana Master Naturalist Course!

 Please call 406.327.0405 during business hours to register.
 The cost of this course is $395, with full payment due upon registration.

-3 college credits are available; this course is listed as ENST 391.
+2 college credits are available, pending approval; this course is listed as ENST 391.